arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/getting-started/content.md

   ![Serial Monitor instructions and current bootloader info](assets/firmware-update.png)

-- If your Nicla Vision hasn't the latest bootloader, type `"Y"` in the input text box of the Serial Monitor, tap on Enter and wait for the update.
+- If your Nicla Vision does not have the latest bootloader, type `"Y"` in the input text box of the Serial Monitor, tap on Enter and wait for the update.

 ***If you get the "error exit status 74" verify you close any serial monitor window and that you have selected the board serial port correctly.***